Soft Frosted Sugar Cookies

 Step 8

 Decorate cookies.
-Divide the icing into separate bowls – I usually just do two colors.
+Divide the icing into separate bowls – I usually use 2-3 colors.
 Then add the food coloring according to what colors you prefer.
-Create some easy designs with a decorative kit if desired.
+Use a spoon to spread buttercream frosting on each cookie and add sprinkles as desired.

-I’m not so much into fancy decorating, so I keep this part pretty minimal.
-But if that’s you’re thing, just go for it!
-Buy all the sprinkles and tools to make some fancy frosted sugar cookies!
+I’m not so much into fancy decorating so I keep this part pretty minimal.
+But if that’s your thing, go for it!

 What if my cookies spread too thin?